PubInv/Gluss-Pusher/Sprint2.md

 I constructed a 10-magnet piston out of acrylic tube.
 Unfortunately, it has too much weight and friction, it doesn't slide easily.
 I need to both lubricate it better and move to an Acrylic Tube (just a little thinner) and possibly try to improve my coils.
 If I could double the number of turns on my coil (which is not trivial), that could really make a big difference.

+June 3rd, 2015

+Some learnings:

+I tried using baby oil as a lubricant for Acrylic-on-PVC.
+As far as I can tell, it deosn't help much.
+Nor does it make Acrylic-on-Acrylic better.
+Basically, I need to go to a bearing system of some kind.
+This is a huge mechanical complication, though I suppose that I can must do it.

+BTW, you can really feel a big difference at 5 amps vs 2 amps.
+I suspect 5 amps would overcome a lot of the problems I am having --- but the Motor shield doesn't support that.
+So basically I have to either make my own circuit (which is entirely possible, but a cost in time), or possibly by simplying winding a better coil (and taking advantage of a slightly different smaller diameter for my outside pipe to get more windings on there.

+Note that at 5 amps my coil gets hot quickly.
+The whole idea of this system is to have a low-duty-cycle system, which IS possible with Arduino control, but is hard to do with just my power supply by hand.

+And BTW, Acrylic is not a good plastic to use for this kind of work.
+It is terribly soft and not very slick.
+It looks nice, though.